For all Michnas, their relatives, and friends

 I also recommend to play on a small, 9 x 9 board first.
 If you can win games on that board and if you get a rank of 15k (15-kyu) or better, move up to a 13 x 13 board and still later to the full size of 19 x 19.

 In the last year a new crop of Go playing programs has appeared that are several grades stronger than the previous ones.
-Examples are CrazyStone, Mogo, and Leela.
-Mogo is available for free, but it is primarily a Linux program that is unstable on Windows computers.
+An example is CrazyStone.

 As you become stronger, you may want to play larger games, like 19 x 19, against your own computer.
-For these you can buy the full version of Leela, or you can download another program that is free, like GNU Go, gnugo.exe, available as gnugo.zip here.
+For these you can buy a program that is free, like GNU Go, gnugo.exe, available as gnugo.zip here.
 Then download and install Panda glGo as a graphical user interface for it, because GNU Go itself does not have a playable user interface.

 However, GNU Go is currently not as strong as the newer programs.
 If you reach approximately a 10k (10-kyu) level, you may find that GNU Go plays a weak style and can be beaten using counter-tactics.
 At that point you should stop playing GNU Go to avoid learning a style of playing Go that is useful against GNU Go, but useless against human players.